-For quantification of BI 1810631 concentrations in plasma, [REDACTED] of blood will be drawn from an antecubital or forearm vein into an [REDACTED] drawing tube at the times indicated in the [Flow Chart](#).
+For quantification of BI 1810631 concentrations in plasma, 2.7 mL of blood will be drawn from an antecubital or forearm vein into an K2-EDTA (dipotassium ethylenediaminetetraacetic acid)-anticoagulant blood drawing tube at the times indicated in the [Flow Chart](#).
 Blood will be withdrawn by means of either an indwelling venous catheter or by venipuncture with a metal needle.

-The [REDACTED] blood samples will be centrifuged for [REDACTED].
-Two plasma aliquots will be obtained and stored in polypropylene tubes.
-The first aliquot should contain at least [REDACTED] of plasma.
-The process from blood collection until transfer of plasma aliquots into the freezer should be completed within [REDACTED], with interim storage of blood samples and aliquots [REDACTED].
+The EDTA-anticoagulated blood samples will be centrifuged for approximately 10 min at approximately 2000 x g to 4000 x g and 4 to 8 °C. Two plasma aliquots will be obtained and stored in polypropylene tubes.
+The first aliquot should contain at least 0.5 mL of plasma.
+The process from blood collection until transfer of plasma aliquots into the freezer should be completed in less than 60 min, with interim storage of blood samples and aliquots at room temperature.
 The time each aliquot was placed in the freezer will be documented.
-Until transfer on dry ice to the analytical laboratory, the aliquots will be stored [REDACTED] at the trial site.
+Until transfer on dry ice to the analytical laboratory, the aliquots will be stored upright at approximately -20°C or below at the trial site.
 The second aliquot will be transferred to the analytical laboratory after the bioanalyst has acknowledged safe arrival of the first aliquot.
-At the analytical laboratory, the plasma samples will be stored at approximately [REDACTED] or below until analysis.
+At the analytical laboratory, the plasma samples will be stored at approximately -20°C or below until analysis